 Part 2: How to fix micro SD Unexpectedly Removed or disconnecting Android?

 Make use of the below-proven methods to fix SD card disconnecting or unexpectedly removed along with the proven method to recover data from SD card using the Remo Recover tool.

 Whenever you encounter an SD card unexpectedly removed error, the first thing you suggest is to properly reinsert the SD card.
 Most often, improperly inserting the micro SD card can cause this memory card error.

-Follow the below steps to unmount and mount SD card on Android phone:
+Follow the below steps to unmount and mount the SD card on an Android phone:

 - Go to Settings > Storage > and select Unmount SD card

 - Once you unmount a micro SD card, you can remove it from your phone.

 - Switch off your mobile phone for a while and then, insert the micro SD card into it again.

 - Now, Switch on the mobile phone and go back to Settings > Storage > and Mount the SD card.

 After you perform the above steps you can use your SD card without any memory card unexpectedly removed error.